Safe Sport

 SAFE SPACES for All

-By following the following 3 simple steps:
+Follow these 3 simple steps:

 #1 Taking the Safe Sport Training

-#2 Police Screening
+#2 Police Screening (either an EPIC or a VSC)

 #3 Completing the AWA Self-Disclosure

-we can all actively contribute to creating a culture of safety and respect.
+We can all actively contribute to creating a culture of safety and respect.
 When everyone is informed and engaged, we eliminate the risk of abuse, maltreatment, harassment, and discrimination, ensuring all paddlesport activities maintain a safe and welcoming environment for all.

 3 EASY STEPS